 Later, I showed pics of this project to a friend’s dad.
 He told me that the “Z” used on wooden doors has to have a certain orientation.
 Gravity pulls down on the free top corner of the door, so the Z transfers the force to the bottom hinge.
 This prevents the door from sagging over the long term.
 Once you see this, you can’t unsee it!
 So I made the change – compare pic #1 with one of the door pics above:

-As soon as I had a nice spring day for painting, I primed the cabin, and then painted its front and edges a nice blue.
-I cut two pieces of lattice I had left over from the old fence, framed them, and put them on both sides.
+As soon as I had a nice spring day for painting, I primed the cabin, and then painted its front and its edges a nice blue.
+I cut two pieces of lattice I had left over from an old fence, framed them, and put them on both sides.
 That way, the ivy from the door and other plants have a place to climb.

 I painted a second coat of blue so that it would look good for a long time, and that’s pretty much that.

 I love my new shed and I’m pleased I got to use up old scrap wood in such a purposeful way.
 And at the same time, I re-installed the clothesline after going a few years without it.
-Finally, you can see the squirrel highway (the remains of the former fence) along the fence to the right.
+Finally, you can see the squirrel highway (the remains of a former fence) along the fence to the right.
 What a great back yard, if I do say so myself!